denhamparry/talks/2019/07/allhands/TALK.md

 # [fit] Sharding

 ^
 Sharding your database involves breaking up your big database into many, much smaller databases that share nothing and can be spread across multiple servers.
 These small databases are fast, easy to manage, and often are much cheaper to use as they are often implemented by using open source licensed databases.

 ---

-# [fit] Sharding

-^
-There’s a variety of different approaches, but essentially, it’s just a matter of taking a look at your database and essentially ‘horizontally partitioning’ your data into logically related rows

----

-# [fit] Sharding

-^
-The logical rows that you come up with get isolated and deployed into their own database, and as a result, data interaction becomes much faster and more responsive.

----

-# [fit] Sharding

-^
-Given, this is a very simple look at sharding, but it’s something that modern enterprise applications that are looking at leveraging the benefits of cloud computing without encountering significance performance problems with their database I/O when their middleware applications reach economies of scale.

----